 Effect on the Economy

 High public debt has significant economic implications for South Africa.
 When the government borrows more, it can lead to higher interest rates, making borrowing more expensive for businesses and households and thus discouraging investment.
-Furthermore, high debt levels can raise doubts about the country’s economic stability, deterring foreign investments.
+High debt levels can raise doubts about the country’s economic stability, deterring foreign investments.
 Lastly, servicing high public debt can consume a substantial portion of the government’s budget, leaving fewer resources for public services and infrastructure development.

 Social Implications

 The social implications of high public debt are equally profound.
 As mentioned, high public debt can lead to reduced government spending on essential services like education, healthcare, and social security.
 This can exacerbate social inequalities and heighten socio-political tensions.
-Furthermore, the burden of repaying public debt often falls on the taxpayers, meaning that future generations could be saddled with the consequences of current borrowing.
+The burden of repaying public debt often falls on the taxpayers, meaning that future generations could be saddled with the consequences of current borrowing.

 Impact on International Relations